sbudaev/HEDTOOLS/tools/README.md

 various output data-based plots in the *DEBUG* mode of the model.
 Such plotting tools are implemented as wholly separate binary executable programs.

-- There is **no graphics output** in the model code itself.
-This makes the model code itself independent on any third-party plotting or graphical tools.
+- There is **no graphics output** in the model code.
+This makes the model code itself independent on any non-essential third-party plotting or graphical tools.
-  The model code should not depend on any non-essential (e.g. graphics) components of libraries!

 Thus, the model code has maximum portability.
 This is a crucial requirement since the model code should build without issues on various platforms and